Neyriz: History

 On 27 May 1850, Sayyed Yahya Darabi arrived in Neyriz to great fanfare, entered the Great Mosque, and proclaimed the coming of the Bāb as the chosen one of Islam.
 Darabi, who had been a Muslim cleric prior to converting to Bābism, was also known as Wahid, meaning "unique", a name the Bāb had bestowed upon him.
 Fearing that Darabi would lead a Bābi uprising against him, governor of Neyriz, Haji Zayn al-Abedin Khan, recruited a local militia of 1,000 men to crack down on him and his followers.
 A standoff followed, with the governor's militia occupying the bazaar quarter and the Bābis holding the Chenār-sūkhta quarter around the mosque.
 The Bābis defeated the governor's forces in several skirmishes, and he retreated to the nearby village of Qotra.
 Zayn al-Abedin Khan sent for reinforcements from Shiraz, receiving three infantry regiments along with cavalry and artillery.
 These forces were also defeated in a pitched battle that lasted eight hours.
 After this, Zayn al-Abedin Khan offered Darabi and his followers safe passage home, but when they came out from their fort, they were captured and killed.

 Two years later, in 1852, Ali Sardar had emerged as the new leader of the Bābis in Neyriz.
 Fearing a new wave of persecution, a group of Bābis assassinated the governor at the public bath, despite such an action being forbidden by Bābi teachings.
 When a new governor arrived, the Bābis of Neyriz failed to win his trust, and they fled into the mountains to the south for protection, carrying provisions for several months.
 The governor recruited as many as 12,000 troops and besieged the Bābis' positions.
 Ali Sardar was killed in a failed sortie by late October 1853.
 Eventually, the dropping temperatures and waning food supplies forced the Bābis to surrender.
 450 to 500 adult prisoners, including around 300 women, as well as an unknown number of children, were taken prisoner and deported to Shiraz.

 Demographics

 Population

 At the time of the 2006 National Census, the city's population was 45,180 in 11,970 households.
 The following census in 2011 counted 50,291 people in 14,416 households.
 The 2024 census measured the population of the city as 110,850 people in 31,338 households.

+Climate

+Neyriz has a hot semi-arid climate (BSh) according to the Köppen climate classification.